Mayurji/Learning-PyTorch/Pytorch Tutorial/README.md

    - Building Neural Network With One Hidden Layer.
    - Finding total number of parameters in the model.
    - Building Sequential Model using OrderedDict and Named Layers.
+   - Training the model and predicting on validation samples.

 </details>